Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    nid000003
    nid000004
    ```
-* Copy an MPI application source and WLM (workload manager) batch job files to the uai
+* Copy an MPI application source and WLM (workload manager) batch job files to the UAI
 * Within UAI compile an MPI application.
 Launch application as batch job (not interactive) on compute node(s) that have not been designated, already, for reboots once an NCN is shut down.
    * Verify that batch job is running and that application output is streaming to a file.
 Streaming output will be used to verify that the batch job is still running during resiliency testing.
 A batch job, when submitted, will designate a log file location.
 This log file can be accessed to be able to verify that the batch job is continuing to run after an NCN is brought down and once it is back online.
 Additionally, the `squeue` command can be used to verify that the job continues to run (for slurm).
-   * When all testing has been completed, a uai session can be deleted with:
+   * When all testing has been completed, a UAI session can be deleted with:
    ```bash
    ncn# cray uas delete --uai-list uai-uastest-5653e9b9
    ```